teddytennant/biomed-chat/README.md

 Practitioner-focused chatbot UI for biomedical engineers.
 Proxies to Grok‑4 via xAI API with RAG and a tailored system prompt that assumes baseline field expertise.

+**Note on API Providers:** This project is built around the Grok API, which has demonstrated high performance on benchmarks.
+While other providers are supported, Grok is recommended for the best experience.

 ## Features

+- **Multi-API Support**: Supports Grok, Gemini, OpenAI, and Anthropic APIs.
 - **Smart API Fallback**: Automatically uses mock responses when API key is not available
 - **Biomedical Focus**: Specialized responses for biomedical engineering topics
 - **Streaming Responses**: Real-time response streaming for better UX